alcajuice/union_shop/prompts.md

 Centralizing the button list makes it easy to add future center buttons — they will automatically appear in the popup on narrow screens and as text on wide screens.
 Using PopupMenuButton keeps the behavior native and accessible.

+**PROMPT 10**

+In the header, when clicking on the magnifying glass, create a input box that both
+a) occcupies a small amount of space to the left of the icon when the screen size is large enough AND
+b) occupies the whole width of the screen when viewed in mobile view.

+When the user has inputted their search query, send them to the search_page